-My favorite creamy carrot soup or cream of carrot soup, only a few ingredients, but so much taste.
+My favorite creamy carrot soup or cream of carrot soup made with milk, only a few ingredients, but so much flavor.

 It was delicious!
-So good that I have kept making it now for so many years.
-I have cooked it for my husband and I before we had kids, I have cooked for my own kids and other people’s kids, I have cooked as an appetizer for dinner parties, I have cooked it on holiday in a holiday home… so many times.
+So good that I have kept making it for so many years.
+I’ve cooked it for my husband and I before we had kids, I’ve cooked for my own kids and other people’s kids, I’ve cooked it to serve as an appetizer for dinner parties, I’ve cooked it on holiday in a holiday home… so many times.

 Carrots are also high in fiber, are a good source of antioxidants and are rich in other vitamins like C, K and B8.
 They also contain pantothenic acid, folate, potassium, iron, copper and manganese.

 It is assumed that carrots can help decrease the probability of heart disease, as their regular consumption can reduce cholesterol levels and lower the blood pressure.

 They can boost the immune system, improve digestion through their high fiber content and “beta-carotin consumption has even been linked to a reduced risk of several cancers, notably lung cancer”.

 According to the same source, carrots are also “good for blood sugar regulation due to the presence of carotenoids in them.
 Carotenoids inversely affect insulin resistance and thus lower blood sugar.”